 Further note that both configurations displayed in Figure 1, due to the strong dependency on the wind field structure, include regions with (a slightly) negative PV gradient, which could potentially influence the evolution of the life cycle.
 However, the corresponding initial states follow the typical setup used in this type of idealised life cycle experiment.
 We further performed a series of sensitivity experiments and concluded the regions of negative PV gradient to have no significant influence on the qualitative results presented in this paper.
-Magnusdottir and Haynes (1996) also raised the question of the effect of negative PV gradients in typical life cycle setups on the evolution of the baroclinic wave and concluded that these regions can have an effect on certain details of the non-linear phase (e.g., details of the energetics), but seem to have no impact on most aspects of the qualitative behaviour.
+Magnusdottir and Haynes (1996) also raised the question of the effect of negative

+PV gradients in typical life cycle setups on the evolution of the baroclinic wave and concluded that these regions can have an effect on certain details of the non-linear phase (e.g., details of the energetics), but seem to have no impact on most aspects of the qualitative behaviour.

-To trigger the growth of a baroclinic wave the initial state is perturbed by super-imposing a zonally periodic near-surface temperature perturbation of fixed zonal wave number 6, centred around 45° latitude.
+- 170 To trigger the growth of a baroclinic wave the initial state is perturbed by super-imposing a zonally periodic near-surface temperature perturbation of fixed zonal wave number 6, centred around 45° latitude.
 We found our results to be qualitatively similar for perturbations with wave number 7, but the stratospheric jet to have almost no influence on the life cycle for wave numbers 5 and 8 (in these cases the purely tropospheric life cycle is generally weaker than for perturbations with wave numbers 6 and 7).
+Our main focus is to study the behaviour of tropospheric waves at synoptic scales, which are primarily forced as a - 175 result of baroclinic instability.
+We expect the mechanisms discussed in the present study to be relevant for synoptic eddy feedbacks involved in real atmospheric stratosphere-troposphere coupling, while acknowledging that planetary waves, which are not explicitly considered here, may also play an important role.

 More details on how the basic state is constructed are given in the Appendix.
-Starting from the described initial conditions the experiments are then either run freely (without any external forcing) or including a linear Rayleigh surface friction, following the friction profile specified by Held and Suarez (1994) with a maximum friction coefficient of $k_f = 1$ day-1 at the surface, gradually reducing to zero at 700 hPa ( $z \approx 3$ km).
+Starting from the described initial conditions the experiments are then either run freely (without any external forcing) or including a linear Rayleigh surface friction, following the friction profile specified by Held and Suarez (1994) with a maximum friction coefficient of $k_f = 1 \text{ day}^{-1}$ at the surface, 180 gradually reducing to zero at 700 hPa ($z \approx 3$ km).

-170 3 Modification of the life cycle by a stratospheric jet
+3 Modification of the life cycle by a stratospheric jet

 We start our study by investigating in what way the general evolution of an idealised baroclinic life cycle is altered when the initial conditions include a tropospheric and a stratospheric jet, the latter representing the winter time polar vortex, compared to when they include a tropospheric jet only, as is usually the case after a SSW and is the conventional life cycle setup.
-In the rest of this section we therefore analyse a set of life cycle experiments with varying values of the stratospheric jet strength parameter $u{Smax}$ (see Equation A2 in the Appendix) and thus varying strength of the stratospheric jet that is added onto the system with tropospheric jet only.
+In 185 the rest of this section we therefore analyse a set of life cycle experiments with varying values of the stratospheric jet strength parameter u{Smax} (see Equation A2 in the Appendix) and thus varying strength of the stratospheric jet that is added onto the system with tropospheric jet only.